 - Limit feedback to improve student learning – focus on providing just three big ideas that require action.

-- Students need feedback on their ideas more than on their writing (except, of course, if you are teaching a course on writing).
+- Students need feedback on their ideas more than on their writing (unless quality writing is one of the learning objectives).
 Focus the feedback on the subject matter you’re teaching.
 Use the opportunity to interest the student further in your field by sharing your expertise.